The Positive Power of Chant with Jim Gelcer (Siva)

 What surprises you about teaching here?
 How at home I feel.

 Jim Gelcer is a singer, multi-instrumentalist, composer, and producer.
 Originally from Cape Town, South Africa, now based in Toronto, Canada, Jim has recorded and performed around the world with artists as diverse as Lee Aaron, The Flying Bulgar Klezmer Band, Reg Schwager, and Dave Young.
-His style has been called “welcoming, inviting, and contagious,” and blends together traditional Sanskrit chants with r&b, jazz, and rock.
-One of the few Canadian artists invited to perform at Bhakti Fest, Jim’s debut recording, “Bhagavan,” was hailed as one of the year’s best by American radio shows In The Spirit and Full Lotus Kirtan.
-Yoga Chicago magazine called him “the perfect bhakti singer.”
+His style has been called “welcoming, inviting, and contagious,” and blends together traditional Sanskrit chants with R&B, jazz, and rock.
+One of the few Canadian artists invited to perform at Kripalu and Bhakti Fest, Jim’s recording of Sivananda chants, “Bhagavan,” was hailed as one of the year’s best by American radio shows In The Spirit and Full Lotus Kirtan.
+Other notable recordings include Bhakti Groove Machine, Going OM, and his latest, Cape Town to Kolkata.